OpenGradient/og-agent-starter/langchain-starter/README.md

 ## Setup

-Dependencies are defined in `requirements.txt`, run `pip install -r requirements.txt` to install all dependencies.
+- Dependencies are defined in `requirements.txt`, run `pip install -r requirements.txt` to install all dependencies.
 We recommend using virtualenv.

-You'll need an OpenGradient token in order to run inferences.
+- You'll need an OpenGradient token in order to run inferences.
 You can use the `opengradient` CLI to create it, read more on our [official docs](https://docs.opengradient.ai/developers/sdk/#credentials-setup).

 ## Execute

 To run the agent, simply run `python main.py`

-Once the agent starts, you can add new tools, prompts, etc to customize it's behaviour.
+Next, you can add new tools, prompts, etc to customize the agent's behaviour.